 Make-believe transports children's thoughts out of the present situation into another mindset.
 Having entered the world of make-believe, they may hardly notice that you are getting them to leave what they were doing and do what you want instead.
 That's prevention of resistance.

 Stories also enhance the technique of distraction.
-Prevention and distraction are the two key "discipline" techniques for young children that I discuss in my blog posting on Discipline with Babies and Toddlers (see link above).
+Prevention and distraction are the two key "discipline" techniques for young children that I discuss in my blog posting on Discipline with Babies and Toddlers.

 Young Jimmy is playing with a vase of flowers that you forgot to place out of reach.
 You swoop in, pick him up, and focus him on a picture on the wall, anticipating that he will be unhappy to let go of the vase and the flowers.

-"Oooh, that picture reminds me about a story!" you begin with infectious enthusiasm.
+"Oooh, that picture reminds me about a story!" you begin with infectious enthusiasm, removing the vase from his grip.
 "Once upon a time there was a little _____, and a very big _______.
 The little ______ wanted to _______.
 What do you think the big ________ said to him? ....."

 Lastly, stories can be an effective medium for conveying information to children about problematic habits that you would like to see them change.
 Information conveyed via a story can raise a child's internal motivation to make the change.
 Then parents don't need to be the heavies who are insisting on a switch to the new behavior.

-Like a story, games propels kids into a new mindset.
-It's a lot like how stepping onto a bus transports riders into a new environment.
+Like a story, games propel kids into a new mindset like a bus transports riders into a new environment.

 Here's some examples of effective and easy games.